Tuesday, May 11, 2010

 4. Become educated and involved.
 Read up on ME/CFS from legitimate sources and stay informed.
 Join advocacy groups such as the ones linked on this page, sign petitions, watch online webinars, and/or write to Congress to request more funding and awareness.

-7. As noted above, ME/CFS is one of the least funded of all illnesses.
-If you can afford to, make a donation to one of the many ME/CFS charities, such as the Whittemore Peterson Institute, The CFIDS Association of America, or PANDORA.
+6. As noted above, ME/CFS is one of the least funded of all illnesses.
+If you can afford to, make a donation to one of the many ME/CFS charities.
 If you are unable to donate, you can instead write to your local senators and representatives and ask that they allocate more funds toward ME/CFS research.

-8. Below are a few informational videos about ME/CFS as well as XMRV.
+7. Below are a few informational videos about ME/CFS.
 Take a look, listen and pass them on.

 SolveCFS Video